Sara Whalen

 Sara Eve Hess (born April 28, 1976) is a retired American professional Olympic medalist soccer player.
 Whalen played for the United States Women's National Soccer Team from 1997 to 2000, won an Olympic silver medal with the team, and was a founding player of Women's United Soccer Association (WUSA).
+She is also the Co-Founder and President of upcoming men's professional soccer side USL Long Island.

 Early life

 Born in Natick, Massachusetts, to John and Linda Whalen, Sara was raised in Greenlawn, New York, with her sister Deborah, and is Jewish.
 She attended Harborfields High School in her hometown, where she played varsity soccer, basketball, and track as a sprinter.

 Whalen graduated from the University of Connecticut with a degree in psychology.
 She received her master's degree in psychology from Fordham University, and her doctorate from Fairleigh Dickinson University.

 Connecticut Huskies

 At the University of Connecticut she was a defender and forward for their Huskies women's soccer team.
 While playing soccer for Connecticut, Whalen was a three-time All-American and was the 1997 NSCAA Division 1 National Player of the Year, as well as being named to Soccer America's Collegiate Team of the Decade for the 1990s.
 She scored both goals in the 1997 NCAA Final Four semifinal match against Notre Dame, as Connecticut won 2–1 to record one of the biggest upsets in NCAA women's soccer history by defeating the previously unbeaten Irish.
 Whalen was the 1995 and 1996 Big East Defensive Player of the Year, before playing striker her senior season where she recorded 21 goals and 22 assists to lead her team in scoring.
 In her final season at UConn, Whalen was named Hermann and M.A.C.
 Trophy finalists.
 She also won the Honda Sports Award as the nation's top soccer player.
 She finished her college career with 23 goals and 43 assists.
 They retired her No. 8 jersey.